 Our running costs are small, mainly travel costs (usually bus fares) for walk leaders checking and leading walks but also includes publicity, hiring a venue for two walkers' meetings a year, printing materials for use on walks, topping up first aid supplies and any other expenses directly related to a walk.

-To cover our running costs we would suggest a voluntary donation of £1 per adult per walk after they have walked with us for the first time.
+To cover our running costs we were asking for a voluntary donation of £1 per adult per walk after they have walked with us for the first time.
 Our funds are healthy enough for us not to need to do this at the moment although we may need to in the future and donations are always welcome.

 In 2014/15 we worked with Sovereign Housing Association to increase access to local walking opportunities.